 Before cutting off the shoots for softwood cuttings, prepare a seeding tray or small pots with a good blend of compost or potting medium.
 Poke holes in the potting medium for the cuttings with a pencil or dowel.
 Also, be sure to have a rooting hormone handy.

 With a sharp, sterile knife, cut the young offshoots that you selected for almond tree propagation just below a leaf node.
-The selected shoots should be approximately 3-4 inches (8-10 cm.) long.
+The selected shoots should be approximately 3 to 4 inches (8-10 cm.) long.
 Remove any leaf buds or leaves from the lower half of the cutting.

 Following the instructions on the rooting hormone that you are using, apply this to the bottom of the cuttings, then place them in the potting medium.
 Tamp the soil down firmly around the cuttings and gently but thoroughly water them.

-It usually takes 5-6 weeks for softwood cuttings to root.
+It usually takes five or six weeks for softwood cuttings to root.
 During this time, it is very important to keep the compost or potting mix moist, but not too soggy.
 Placing the cutting in a greenhouse or clear plastic bag can help retain consistent moisture.

 How to Propagate an Almond by Budding